 Your pharmacy benefit allows you to get a 90-day supply of medication at any Choice 90 participating retail pharmacy.
-To find out if your drug and/or pharmacy are eligible for this benefit, access the "Drug Price" tool by logging in to the member portal from your plan's pharmacy page at denverhealthmedicalplan.org/pharmacy or call Health Plan Services at 303-602-2090.
+To find out if your drug and/or pharmacy are eligible for this benefit, access the "Drug Price" tool by logging in to the member portal from your plan's pharmacy page at denverhealthmedicalplan.org/pharmacy or call the Pharmacy department directly at 303-602-2070.